JonasHasl/Hobby-Projects/README.md

 -Link to dropbox file containing predictions for upcoming months stock returns: https://www.dropbox.com/s/dcl5uqdy1sq8gob/finalpredictionsNN.csv?dl=0

--Power Automate does not let one share projects yet

 -Source code for web scraping financial website for data on all tickers on Nasdaq100 and S&P500 can be sent on request

 -Source code for app Finvest can be explained upon request